ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 ### Multi-Nonce

-Thomas (FIXME): Typically, a nonce is a number only used once.
+Typically, a nonce is a number only used once.
 In the context of Epoch Markers, one Nonce can be distributed to multiple consumers, each of them using that Nonce only once.
 Technically, that is not a Nonce anymore.
 This type of Nonce is called Multi-Nonce in Epoch Markers.

 ~~~~ CDDL
 {::include cddl/multi-nonce.cddl}